2023 Malaysia FA Cup

 The 2023 Malaysia FA Cup is the 33rd edition of the Malaysia FA Cup, a knockout competition for Malaysian association football clubs.
-The winners, if eligible, would be assured a place in the 2024–25 AFC Cup group stage.
+The winners, if eligible, would be assured a place in the 2024–25 AFC Champions League Two group stage.

-Johor Darul Ta'zim are the defending champions, having beaten Terengganu in the 2022 final.
+Johor Darul Ta'zim are the defending champions, having beaten Terengganu in the last final and retained the trophy, beating Kuala Lumpur City 2–0 in the final.

 Qualified teams

-The FA Cup is a knockout competition with 20 teams taking part all trying to reach the Final at Bukit Jalil National Stadium on 22 July 2023 (possibility).
+The FA Cup is a knockout competition with 20 teams taking part all trying to reach the Final at Sultan Ibrahim Stadium on 22 July 2023.
 The competition consisted of 14 teams from the Super League and 6 teams from M3 League.

 For this season, there is no draw for the second round matches for the top 6 clubs of the Super League 2022 and the top 2 clubs of the Premier League who qualify automatically to the next round based on the seeding position based on the league position of the 2022 season.

 The following teams played in the competition.
 Reserve teams were excluded.

-Round and draw dates
+Draw dates

 The draw for the 2023 Malaysia FA Cup was held on 10 February 2023.

+Bracket

+The bracket was decided after the draw.